IBM/community-automation/ansible/request-ocpplus-cluster-transfer-fyre-play/README.md

 - Transfers a fyre OCP+Beta cluster to a user using their IBM intranet email.
    - Transfers OCP+Beta cluster using API
-   - Sends an email to the new user with
-     - ocp_web_console_url
-     - kubeadmin Password
-     - API curl command to accept the cluster transfer

 ## Requirements